imatanu108/vid-verse/Readme.md

-### Vid-verse
+### vid-verse

-This is backend project of social media app, it has the hyprib functionality of both Youtube and Twitter.
+This is a backend project of a social media app, it has the hybrid functionality of both Youtube and Twitter.